matiaC90/collinearPoints/README.md

 # collinearPoints
-A java solution for Pattern Recognition
+A java solution for Pattern Recognition.

+I have used Spring boot, because I will create a standalone application.
+It can be executed with java -jar and promote the microservices architecture.

 Problem:
 Given a set of P feature points in the bidimensional plane, determine every line that contains at least N or